-There was no well in Ramlal’s farm and it resulted in drought due to lack of rain.
+There was no well in Ramlal’s farm and due to lack of rain, there were drought on his farm.
 There was a ripple of greenery around.
 But in Ramlal’s farm, it was just devastation due to lack of rains.

 Ramlal thought that if I buy a well from Bhim Singh, then my crop will too get plenty of water.
 With this idea in mind, he bought a well by paying handsome money to Bhim Singh.